10 PYO cookie palette ideas. Which is the winner? Curious? Watch video!

 These are among the many cookie decorating techniques.

 This page offers an in-depth look at 10 ways to make a PYO cookie palette.
-I’ll show you the successes and failures of each as I place them ‘under the microscope’ to see which is the best and/or worst.
+I’ll show you the successes and failures of each as I place them ‘under the microscope’ to see which method is the best.

 10 ways to make a PYO cookie palette: